teracyhq/dev/docs/getting_started.rst

 Manual Installation on Windows
 ------------------------------

-This should be the same on Windows 10, Windows 8 and Windows 7 SP1 x64.
-We don't support Windows 32 bit.
+This should be the same on Windows 10, Windows 8 and Windows 7.

 Follow step by step instructions below: